IBM-Cloud/terraform-provider-ibm/website/docs/r/code_engine_project.html.markdown

 * `name` - (Required, Forces new resource, String) The name of the project.
   * Constraints: The maximum length is `128` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^([^\\x00-\\x7F]|[a-zA-Z0-9\\-._: ])+$/`.
-* `resource_group_id` - (Optional, Forces new resource, String) Optional ID of the resource group for your project deployment.
+* `resource_group_id` - (Required, Forces new resource, String) ID of the resource group for your project deployment.
 If this field is not defined, the default resource group of the account will be used.
   * Constraints: The maximum length is `32` characters.
 The minimum length is `32` characters.
 The value must match regular expression `/^[a-z0-9]*$/`.

 ## Attribute Reference